Slow Cooker or Instant Pot Corned Beef and Cabbage and Parsley Buttered Potatoes

 - 1/2 cup chopped parsley

-- Put the onion wedges in the bowl of a slow cooker and lay the corned beef brisket on top.
-Sprinkle 2 tablespoons of the brown sugar over the brisket, toss in the bay leaves, and pour in the Guinness.
-Fill the pot with enough water to just cover the brisket.
+- Put the onion wedges in the bowl of a slow cooker OR Instant Pot and lay the corned beef brisket on top.
+Sprinkle the pickled seasoning and 3 tablespoons of the brown sugar over the brisket.
+Pour in the Guinness and water or broth.

-- Cook the brisket on high for 4 hours or on low for 6 hours.
+- SLOW COOKER: Cook the brisket on high for 4 hours or on low for 6 hours.